-Postnatal depression occurs in up to 16% of women after the birth of their baby, so look out for friends and family with a baby who might be feeling low and encourage them to talk about it and get professional help.
+Postnatal depression occurs in up to 16% of women after the birth of their baby.
+Look out for friends and family with a baby who might be feeling low and encourage them to talk about it and get professional help.

 Recognising the signs of Prenatal and Postnatal Depression and Anxiety